amcvaney/GuessingGame/README.md

-Description: Program that will out put the total sales report from a file
+# Guessing Game

-             and calculate asked functions in the program.
+- Description: Program that will out put the total sales report from a file and calculate asked functions in the program.